 Bachelor of Liberal Arts Major

 The Bachelor of Liberal Arts program is sponsored by the Department of Cultural Studies and offers students in the humanities and social sciences the opportunity to center their studies on two disciplines in the humanities and social sciences.
-Resulting in the degree, Bachelor of Liberal Arts, the program addresses the needs of several sizeable student constituencies.
+Resulting in the degree, Bachelor of Liberal Arts, the program addresses the needs of several sizable student constituencies.
 It appeals to students who are undecided about a major but who know they want a broad-based liberal arts education.
 Offered only to students in the College of Fine Arts, Humanities, and Social Sciences, it has become especially attractive to students who plan to attend graduate school in preparation for teaching at the elementary level, and to those interested in multicultural studies, museum and archival studies, environmental studies, and positions within nonprofit organizations.